 MATH 340Intro to Ordinary Differential EquationsX 4

-Department Approved Science (See List on Requirements Tab) X3A3
+Department Approved Science (See List on Program Requirements Tab) X3A3

 Total Credits 15